 Lewd or Lascivious Battery Defense Lawyer in Brooksville

-If you are charged with lewd or lascivious battery in Brooksville, Hernando County, Florida, or the surrounding areas of Pasco County, Sumter County, or Citrus County, then contact an experienced criminal defense attorney at Ashley M. Aulls, P.A..
+If you are charged with lewd or lascivious battery in Brooksville, Hernando County, Florida, or the surrounding areas of Pasco County, Sumter County, or Citrus County, then contact an experienced criminal defense attorney at The Law Office of Ashley Aulls, P.A..
 Your attorney must thoroughly investigate the facts of the case.
 Aggressive and experienced representation is required for any individual falsely accused of this serious crime.
 Call (352) 593-4115 today to discuss your case.

 Inormation on Lewd or Lascivious Battery in Florida

 - Elements of Lewd or Lascivious Battery

 - Difference Between Sexual Battery and Lewd or Lascivious

 - Other Types of Lewd and Lascivious Charges in Florida

 - Finding an Attorney for Lewd and Lascivious Defense